 Net home equity: Leverage magnifies the return on a homeowner’s initial investment over an extended period.
 Home equity is measured by its current market value, less its outstanding mortgage debt.
 Reverse mortgages and downsizing strategies can convert the equity to income for retirement.

-Old and outdated strategies for guiding clients in decumulation involved withdrawing a percentage from all available invested assets annually (often 4%) or liquidating assets in a proscribed order (taxable assets followed by tax-deferred assets and then tax-free assets).
+Old and outdated strategies for guiding clients in the decumulation phase involve withdrawing a percentage from all available invested assets annually (often 4%) or liquidating assets in a prescribed order of taxable assets followed by tax-deferred assets and then tax-free assets.

 What Is Decumulation in Retirement?

 Retirement decumulation involves turning accumulated assets into retirement income.
 Typically, the retirement decumulation phase begins with an event – retiring from work, transitioning to part-time employment, the death of a wage-earning spouse, or a divorce.
 These events require clients or households to liquidate assets for income and financial security.

 During the retirement decumulation phase, retirees face several challenges that require careful planning and strategizing.
 One of the primary challenges is identifying the most tax-efficient ways to sell assets and make withdrawals.
 This involves considering the tax implications of different investment accounts and determining the optimal order in which to liquidate assets to minimize tax liabilities.
 Only an integrated set of strategies at the household level can meet these challenges and form a comprehensive and sustainable decumulation plan.

 Coordinating asset sales with government benefits, such as Social Security, is another crucial aspect of decumulation.
 Retirees need to understand how their income from asset sales may affect their eligibility for and taxation of government benefits.
 Coordinating these sources of income ensures that retirees can maximize their overall retirement income while maintaining eligibility for important benefits.